Maniktherana/first-foray-into-rust-talk/README.md

 telnet localhost 8080
 ```

-Optionally, host the server on a vm and test it against [this](https://protohackers.com/problem/0)
+Optionally, host the server on a vm and test it against [Protohacker's tests](https://protohackers.com/problem/0)

 ## Advent of Code